ppau/bounty/README.md

 Allow changes to Status by staff and the option to send messages to the Backer

 Keep history of status changes and messages.
 Keep these independent from one another? - Add staff to the dict?
+After using JS to POST new messages, update the HTML table as well?

 Admin Fundraiser/Petition/Group Purchase list views need to be added